2021 Novak Djokovic tennis season: French Open

-Djokovic began with straight set wins against Tennys Sandgren, Pablo Cuevas, and Ricardas Berankis in the first three rounds.
+Djokovic began with straight set wins against Tennys Sandgren, Pablo Cuevas, and Ričardas Berankis in the first three rounds.
 In the fourth round, Lorenzo Musetti led by two sets to love, but Djokovic then won all but one game afterwards; Musetti retired in the fifth set.
 After a four set win in the quarterfinals against Matteo Berrettini, Djokovic shockingly defeated Nadal in the semifinals in four brutal sets, only the second time he had beaten Nadal at Roland Garros, and only the third time Nadal lost at the event.
 Djokovic then defeated Stefanos Tsitsipas in the final in five sets, after losing the first two.
 It was his 19th major title, and he completed a double Career Grand Slam.
 He became the first player in the Open Era to win a Major after coming back from a two-set deficit in two separate matches in the same tournament (in the fourth round and the final).
 He also became the first player to beat Nadal on the way to winning Roland Garros.